What Exactly Is Marketing Attribution?

-- Honest communication about the flaws of attribution: The team was very clear about that attribution itself is flawed and that companies need to use multi-touch models to be directional and optimize.
+- Honest communication about the flaws of marketing attribution: The team was very clear that attribution itself is flawed and that companies need to use multi-touch models to be directional and optimize.
 The models aren’t meant to tell you the secrets of your customers and their journey.

 - Ability to track everything: Even TV

 - Cohorting of revenue and LTV tracking

 - High level of granularity and accuracy in ROAS: Thanks to the customization of how ad data and link data are collected

 - Interactive model editor: You can make changes without asking for support help

 - Customization of ad and link data collection: This necessary workflow can be hard to maintain

 - B2B: The tool is not perfectly equipped to work with B2B companies right now.
 We are unsure if they will expand to the B2B market, either.